thec3uk/prayer-room-api/README.md

 ## To do

+* migrate to uv tooling

 * 404 & 500 handler
-* migrate to uv tooling
-- Github actions
-* Sentry

 * custom admin views - neopolitan?
   - actions to mark archived (bulk, indivdual)
 * Prayer wall pagination